 Marina Romoli Onlus Association sponsors a collaboration between two US universities

 The Marina Romoli Onlus Association (MROA) is sponsoring a collaborative research project between Case Western Reserve University (CWRU) and The Ohio State University (OSU).
-In February 2017, the total contribution has been of $50.000 ($25.000 for CWRU and $25.000 for OSU).
+The total contribution has been of $50.000.

 The title of the project is: “Promoting functional reorganization in the injured spinal cord using a combinatorial strategy to maximize recovery”.

 The Research will be supervised by Prof. Jerry Silver, principal investigator for CWRU and Dr. Andrea Tedeschi, principal investigator for OSU.This research project, if successful, will bring us much closer to finding therapies to reverse both acute and Chronic Spinal Cord Injury.
 For more details about the research project see the abstract below.

 MROA wants to thank all the supporters, in particular the association named “RIIM” that made a contribution to MROA to fund half project.

 “It is an honor for MROA to sponsor a collaboration between these two very prestigious US Universities and we wish the best of luck to both Prof. Silver and Dr. Tedeschi!”
 Marina Romoli – President of Marina Romoli Onlus Association

 The Marina Romoli Onlus Association was created in 2011 when the professional cyclist Maria Romoli became paraplegic after she was hit by a car during a training session.
 The association has the goal to support medical research to find a cure for chronic spinal cord injury and to provide financial support to athletes that become disabled practicing sport activities, in particular to the ones who become paralyzed due to spinal cord injury.